souridas/DL/README.md

 #### Testing

-You can test the `utils/FeatureEncoder.py` utility by running `examples/inference_test1.py`.
+You can test the `utils/FeatureEncoder.py` utility by running `examples/test1.py`.

-## Upcoming Features

-Utilities regarding iterative training will be released soon.
+### `utils/ContinualTraining.py`

+This module provides utilities for continual training of deep learning models when new FeatureSchema changes or Model architecture changes.

+#### Testing

+You can test the `utils/ContinualTraining.py` utility by running `examples/test2.py`.